origin-1/gulp-eslint-new/README.md

 Type: `boolean`

 When `true`, add a result warning when ESLint ignores a file.
+Default is `false`.

 This can be used to find files that are needlessly being loaded by `gulp.src`.
 For example, since ESLint automatically ignores file paths inside a `node_modules` directory but `gulp.src` does not, a gulp task may take seconds longer just reading files from `node_modules`.